-Lean manufacturing is recognized as one of the most powerful process improvement methodology all over the world and is used in all types of industries to eliminate waste and improve process efficiency.
-This methodology is based on the important 5 principles of Lean manufacturing.
+5 principles of Lean are the foundation of Lean manufacturing.
+This methodology is recognized as one of the most powerful process improvement methodologies all over the world and is used in all types of industries to eliminate waste and improve process efficiency.

 In 1996, James Womack and Daniel T jones defined these 5 principles of Lean for the first time in their popular book “Lean Thinking: Banish waste and create wealth in your corporations” After that these principles become popularized as Lean thinking.